29 July 2010

 For the record, the “For the Journey” creative ad idea was developed by Lloyds TSB’s former marketing director Nigel Gilbert together with the advertising agency Rainey Kelly Campbell Roalfe/Y&R. The ads feature an intensely irritating soundtrack from Aussie composer Elena Kats-Chernin and a voiceover by Julie Walters (who really ought to know better!).
 After early accusations of pointlessness, the ads were defended by M Consulting .

-Astonishingly this near bankrupt “zombie bank” which must overcome a number of significant challenges if it is to survive until 2012 (including refinancing £165bn of ‘soft loans’ from the government), is channelling £80m into the London Olympics via a deal agreed in March 2007.
+Astonishingly this near bankrupt “zombie bank” which must overcome a number of challenges if it is to survive long term (including refinancing £165bn of ‘soft loans’ from the government), is channelling £80m into the London Olympics via a deal agreed in March 2007.

 If you have any thoughts on Lloyds’s “For the Journey” ad campaign, or the behaviour of Lloyds Banking Group more generally, I’d be grateful if you could leave a comment in the comments box below.